Here's a look at the life of Sir Elton John, award-winning singer, composer, and pianist.

 Nominated for 34 Grammy Awards and won five times.

-Nominated for one Tony Award and won four times.
+Nominated for four Tony Awards and won once.

 1979 - Becomes the first rock or pop star from the West to perform in the U.S.S.R.